 In summary, the end goal is that once governments begin to regulate Bitcoin, it would be price-normalized.
 With that, it joins other currencies and the game is over.
 The growth will be predictable, taking out speculators.
 That will make it less appealing to some people even though it would attract new classes of players.
 While South Korea will not drive this game, it can serve as a live experiment into the future.
 The world is waiting for U.S. to take action and once it does, that will become the golden regulation guiding Bitcoin and other cryptocurrencies.
 I believe no matter what happens, the Marijuana Equilibrium Principle will follow Bitcoin once it is regulated.
 Yes, by looking at what happened to marijuana (yes, goof), one can predict Bitcoin, post-regulation.

 NB: I am building a cryptocurrency investment thesis for a client and needs a framework.
-In my firm, we are studying marijuana business to see how we can provide long-term guidance to my client.
+In my firm, we are studying marijuana business to see how we can provide long-term guidance to my client.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).